K. M. Nanavati v. State of Maharashtra: Jury trial

 The court accepted the arguments, dismissed the jury's verdict and the case was freshly heard in the high court.
 It was claimed that the jury had been influenced by media and was open to being misled.

 Legacy on Jury Trials in India

-Due to the popularity of this case, as well as the widespread media coverage it gained, there developed a widespread misconception that this was the last jury trial in India, despite there being several trials that utilized a jury since.Soon after the case, jury trials in criminal law were phased out in favor of bench trials, and this was officially codified in the Code of Criminal Procedure (enacted in 1973).
+Due to the popularity of this case, as well as the widespread media coverage it gained, there developed a misconception that this was the last jury trial in India, despite there having been several trials that utilised a jury since.
+Soon after the case, jury trials in criminal law were phased out in favour of bench trials, and this was officially codified in the Code of Criminal Procedure (enacted in 1973).
 Exceptions are made in some cases, one of them being for Parsis who still have Jury Trials for their Matrimonial Disputes.

 Retrial

 Defence version

 In the Bombay High Court, the defence put forth their version of the incident, for which there were no witnesses other than the two men, and no evidence.
 Hearing Sylvia's confession, an enraged Nanavati wanted to shoot himself, but was calmed down by Sylvia, who told him that he was not to be blamed and there was no reason that he should shoot himself.
 Since Sylvia did not tell him whether Prem intended to marry her, Nanavati sought to find it out for himself.
 When Nanavati met Prem at the latter's bedroom, Prem had just come out of the bath dressed only in a white towel; an angry Nanavati swore at Prem and proceeded to ask him if he intended to marry Sylvia and look after his children.
 Prem replied, "Will I marry every woman I sleep with?", which further enraged Nanavati.
 Seeing Nanavati go for the gun, enclosed in a brown packet, Prem too went for it and in the ensuing scuffle, Prem's hand caused the gun to go off and instantly kill him.